alfobimpe21/ExpenseTracker/README.md

 Extract the downloaded ZIP file to a directory of your choice on your local computer.
 Run the ExpenseTrackerAPI.sln file with your Visual Studio.

+Acivate Database Server
+In the extracted zip fie, navigate to "DB" folder open the script

+In your Visual Studio,

+navigate to appsetteings.json and change server name to your local server.
+Save All changes
-In your Visual Studio, Click The Play button with ExpenseTrackerAPI attached to Run the Web Application.
+Now Click The Play button with ExpenseTrackerAPI attached to Run the Web Application.
 Explore afterwards.

 OR